 Bus Contracting Model (BCM) Route Package #1:

-First announced in May 2014 and published in Oct 2014, the first package of public bus services under the new Bus Contracting Model (BCM) comprises 26 existing bus services (with 1 new bus service added in 2018) originating from the Jurong East, Bukit Batok and Clementi Bus Interchanges, and terminating at Bedok, Boon Lay, Marina Centre, Shenton Way and Toa Payoh.
+First announced in May 2014 and published in Oct 2014, the first package of public bus services under the new Bus Contracting Model (BCM) comprises 26 existing bus services (with 2 new bus services added in 2017 (944) & 2018 (991)) originating from the Jurong East, Bukit Batok and Clementi Bus Interchanges, and terminating at Bedok, Boon Lay, Marina Centre, Shenton Way and Toa Payoh.
 The route package is one of fourteen bus packages to be released by the Land Transport Authority (LTA) as part of the transition to the Bus Contracting Model (BCM).

 In May 2015, Tower Transit was announced as the successful tenderer of the Bulim Bus Package, who would receive an estimated total fee of $556.0 million over five years.
 The then 26 bus routes were to be based out of the then-newly-built Bulim Bus Depot, located off Bulim Avenue, which was completed in 2015 and able to accommodate about 500 buses.
 Tower Transit gradually took over all bus routes in three tranches: on 29 May 2016, 12 June 2016 and 26 June 2016.